anahorga/Library/README.md

 Key Features:

--JavaFX for the user interface, with DTO used to prevent direct access to sensitive data.
+- JavaFX for the user interface, with DTO used to prevent direct access to sensitive data.

--Layered Architecture for separation of concerns.
+- Layered Architecture for separation of concerns.

--CRUD Operations for database interaction.
+- CRUD Operations for database interaction.

--Security with SHA-256 hashing for password protection.
+- Security with SHA-256 hashing for password protection.

--Singleton Pattern for managing the dependency tree.
+- Singleton Pattern for managing the dependency tree.

--Caching for improved performance.
+- Caching for improved performance.

--Bootstrap Script for automatic database table creation.
+- Bootstrap Script for automatic database table creation.

 Technologies: JavaFX, Java, SQL, SHA-256, Singleton, Caching, Bootstrap.